robertialenti/Predicting-Wine-Prices/README.md

 The naive model, which makes only unconditional predictions, is found to perform the worst while the gradient-boosted decision trees are found to perform best.
 In particular, the XGBoost and LightGBM models are found to record MAPEs of 7.81% and 8.11%, respectivey.
 As such, these models make predictions that are, on average, only 8% away from a wine's actual log(price), making them more than twice as accurate as the naive model.
 XGBoost remains the best performing model if price, rather than log(price), is used as a target variable.
 However, the model's MAPE rises to nearly 30% when predicting the untransformed price variable.

-In addition, I plot actual and predicted log price values for the 6 machine learning models.
+In addition, I plot actual and predicted log price values for linear regression and the 5 machine learning models.

 <img src="https://github.com/robertialenti/Wine/raw/main/output/predicted_actual_combined.png" width="500" height="400">

-Finally, I examine feature importance.
-As expected, Wine Enthusiasts' points are generally good predictors of price.
-A wine's grape country and region of interest, as well as its grape blend are also consistently strong predictors.
-The sommelier's reviews are comparatively less strong predictors.

 Unfortunately, the sommeliers responsible for providing reviews did not also offer price assessments.
 As such, we cannot compare the performance of the models to the experts' best guess of a wine's price.